Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/clickhouse-setup.md

 ## Connecting to ClickHouse with **dbt-clickhouse**

 To connect to ClickHouse from dbt, you'll need to add a [profile](/docs/core/connect-data-platform/connection-profiles) to your `profiles.yml` file.
-An example of a ClickHouse profile have the following syntax:
+An example of a ClickHouse profile has the following syntax:

 ```yaml
 <profile-name>: